AIG-ist-tugraz/WipeOutR/docs/rc_gen.md

 | ```dataPath``` | **./data/**     | the folder where the dataset is stored                                                                                                   |
 | ```outputPath``` | **./results/**  | the folder where the results will be saved                                                                                               |

-For examples on configuring these parameters, we refer to configuration files in the folder *./conf*.
+For examples of configuring these parameters, we refer to configuration files in the folder *./conf*.